Online Blackjack UK 2026: Best Casinos, RTP, Variants & Strategy Tips

 When it comes to the dealer's moves, they are predetermined.
 So, they will automatically stand if the dealer scores 17 or more (without going bust).
 However, if the dealer scores 16 or fewer with their initial hand, they will automatically hit even if it's more likely they will bust.

 Another thing you might hear is that surrender is called late surrender.
-This is technically true and shows how long a blackjack player has been around.
-There used to be an early surrender, too – however, this was removed from casinos decades ago because it aided card counters.
+This is technically true and shows how long blackjack players have been around.
+There used to be an early surrender option, too; however, it was removed from casinos decades ago because it aided card counters.

 Online Blackjack Payouts